 After forgiveness for ineligible 5th year students has been granted, schools will be assigned to classifications.
 Schools which will be reclassified to a higher level under this policy may appeal the reclassification based on the average enrollment data for the current and 2 previous years.
 Schools which are reclassified will remain in their current classifications until the beginning of the second school year, at which time they will move to their new classifications.
-Schools will remain in their new classifications for three years; at which time the cycle begins again.
+Schools will remain in their current environment data for the current in their new classifications for three years; at which time the cycle begins again.